tomas/mle/README.md

     $ apt install tree cmake libpcre-dev # or brew install / apk add

 The `tree` command is for browsing directories.
 It's optional but you definitely want it.

+If you want to try the experimental plugin system, you'll need to install LuaJIT:

+    $ apt install libluajit-5.1-dev # brew install luajit, etc

 Clone the repo and initialize submodules: